citizenengagementlab/state-attorneys-general/README.md

 # U.S. State Attorneys General

-Hand-pulled public data on U.S. State Attorneys General
+Hand-pulled (and scraped) public data on U.S. State Attorneys General

 *Notes:*
 - Twitter handle for the A.G. public identity is included where one could be found